samliumay/samliumay/README.md

 Cyber Security Resarcher / Amateur MMA Fighter / Software Engineer

-### Currenlty I am working on:
+### Area of Intersts:
+- AI and ML systems security
+- AI and ML systems penetration
 - Full-stack development
-- ML/AI Algorithms
-- ML/AI Systems security
-- Penetration Testing - Normal
-- Penetration Testing - AI/ML Systems
-- Computer Networks
-- CIS Auditing and regulations
-- Information Assurance
-- Virtualization
-- Design Patterns
+- System engineering
-- Data structure and Algorithms
+- Data structures and Algorithms
+- Human Manipulation Techniques
-- SOLID
+- CIS Penetration
-- ACID
+- CIS Defending
-- SDLC
+- CIS Auditing
-- Log analysis and Active SOC Analysis (Basically SOC Analyst).

 ### I want to learn more about you and do an OSINT but how?
 I will be putting my up-to-date CV and recomendation letters to this repository.
 I will also putting all the social media links bellow.
 Other than that you can reach me out from the websites.